 Debra Ellis, Debra is a cofounder of the Islah Relarations project.
 She recently retired from University of California Santa Cruz.
 She received her MS from Florida State University in Counseling and Human Systems.
 She has lived and worked in partnership with displaced families in Tibet, Iraq, Jordan, Syria, Palestine and Rwanda.
-Debra was one of many passengers on the U.S. Boat to Gaza, The Audacity of Hope, who attempted to break Israel’s siege of Gaza.
-The principles that lead the U.S. to violate human beings are also destroying nature.
-Debra is developing multi-generational, multi-species reparations, learning how to shift death culture to life ecology.
+Debra was one of many passengers on the U.S. Boat to Gaza, The Audacity of Hope, which attempted to break Israel’s siege of Gaza.
+She believes that the principles that lead the U.S. to violate human beings are also destroying nature.
+Debra is eager to develop multi-generational, multi-species reparations, learning from those we’ve oppressed how to shift death culture to life culture.

-Kali Rubaii is a cofounder of the Islah Reparations Project, and an assistant professor of Anthropology at Purdue University and a Chancellor’s postdoctoral fellow at University of California, Davis.
+Kali Rubaii is a cofounder of the Islah Reparations Project, an assistant professor of Anthropology at Purdue University, and a Chancellor’s postdoctoral fellow at University of California, Davis.
 She and Debra first started a reparations-based restorative justice project with Iraqi families in 2009.
 Her academic interests have focused on these questions: Where is violence located?
 What are the ethical obligations of witnesses to violence?
 Why and how does war end?
 And how do people live beautiful, ethical lives under conditions of destruction?

 Jay Visbal has partnered with displaced students in Palestine and Jordan exploring the ethical quandaries created by endless war and has coordinated reparations distributions in Jordan and Iraq.
 He studies environmental health at Emory Rollins School of Public Health.
 His research looks at how environmental perturbations, such as toxicants or stress can alter gene expression during sensitive prenatal development, ultimately leading to adverse health outcomes.